 When the others watch TV or play pool or just hang out after dinner…

-… Taïga usually sets her things up in Derek and Teddy’s empty room and paints.
-At first she was alone with Teddy, but Derek has started to come back earlier and earlier, soon spending the evenings lying on the bed just watching her paint.
-They don’t talk much and Taïga often forgets he’s there, completely absorbed in creating.
+… Taïga usually sets up her things in Derek and Teddy’s empty room and paints.
+The first days she was alone with Teddy, but Derek has started to come back earlier and earlier, soon spending the evenings lying on the bed just watching her paint.
+They don’t talk much and Taïga often forgets he is there, completely absorbed in creating.

 Teddy is more talkative.
 ‘I like that.
 The colors are nice.’

 ‘You only say that because you can’t see what I’m painting!’

 ‘I guess I am… Why don’t you paint things?
 Real things?’

 ‘Because this is relaxing, and I need to relax.
 Don’t you think it has a soothing effect, just watching the colors blend and imagining whatever you want to see?’

 Derek smiles to himself.
 It’s anything but soothing, watching Taïga paint.
 But the imagination part suits me fine.
 He’s mesmerized by her lower back and how he’d love to touch that smooth skin… Think about football.
 Think about anything but those sweatpants…